creme332/creme332.github.io/_posts/2026-01-24-anki-for-computer-science.md

 ### Linux

 To learn Linux commands, I relied on the `Basic (type in the answer)` note type.
-It allows you to type your answer, and when you reveal the card, Anki shows a diff between your input and the true answer.
+It allows you to type your answer, and when you reveal the card, Anki shows the difference (diff style) between your input and the true answer.

 Another useful note type for learning commands is the `Basic (and reversed card)` where both the front and the back of the card become separate cards.
 The idea here is that you can test if you can remember the command given an explanation and vice-versa.